Tension mounts in Haiti as clock ticks on electoral impasse

 One plan under discussion: extending parliamentary terms until elections next summer, with presidential elections in November.
 Foreign donor countries, however, would prefer that Haiti hold legislative, municipal and presidential elections on one day next year, which would cut costs by half.
 It is estimated that if held separately each election would cost $30 million - money Haiti can ill afford.

-Many in the international community, including key lenders such as the World Bank and the Inter-American Development Bank, say Prime Minister Laurent Lamothe has run an efficient administration and has improved infrastructure, including rural roads.
+Many in the international community, including key lenders such as the World Bank and the Inter-American Development Bank, say Lamothe, the prime minister, has run an efficient administration and has improved infrastructure, including rural roads.

 But the country’s debt, which was forgiven after the earthquake, is mounting again, including more than $1.6 billion owed to Venezuela’s preferential Petrocaribe fuel program.